simon-brooke/post-scarcity/docs/Cons-space.md

 That was acceptable when the JVM was a special purpose platform for developing software for small embedded devices, which is what it was originally designed for.
 But it's one of the compromises the JVM makes in order to work well on small embedded devices which is completely unacceptable for post-scarcity computing.
 And we won't accept it.

 But be that as it may, we don't know at system initialisation time how much memory to reserve for cons space, and how much for vector space ('the heap').
 If we reserve too much for cons space, we may run out of vector space while there's still cons space free, and vice versa.
-So we'll reserve cons space in units: [[cons pages]].
+So we'll reserve cons space in units: [cons pages](cons pages.html).
 If our cons pointers are absolute memory addresses, then it becomes very expensive to move a cons page in memory, because all the pointers in the whole system to any cell on the page need to be updated.

 (**NOTE**: As my thinking has developed, I'm now envisaging one cons page per compute node, which means that on each node the division between cons space and vector space will have to be fixed)